 While the history of churros may be fuzzy, it is more certain when chocolate got involved.
 Churros were introduced to South America during the Spanish Inquisition in the 1500s.
 Around the same time, the Spanish returned to Europe with cacao, which they sweetened with sugar cane to make the kind of thick, hot chocolate that’s perfect for churro dunking.

 It’s a tradition that very much lives on today, and the iconic spot to do so in Madrid is Chocolatería San Ginés.
 Opened in 1894, San Gines is open 24-hours for a churros con chocolate fix (an especially fun stop after a night on the town).

 On your first or next trip to Spain, these tips will help you locate one of Spain’s favorite gastronomic traditions, from where to find churros to a primer on its other delicious cousins, and a list of some good bets in Barcelona to try them.

 Where To Get Churros In Spain

-In Spain, find churros at cafes with names like cafetería or granja (fun fact: a granja was traditionally where dairy was sold), as well as snug shops specializing in churros.
+In Spain, you’ll find churros at cafes with names like cafetería or granja (fun fact: a Granja was traditionally where dairy was sold), as well as snug shops specializing in churros.
 They’re called churrerias, or xurreria – and pronounced the same way, by the way – if you’re in Catalonia, like Barcelona.